korx/Korx.Cycler/README.md

 # Korx.Cycler

-Korx.Cycler is a Javascript slideshow/carousel class based on MooTools.
-It uses CSS 3 transitions with a fallback to Fx.Morph.
+Korx.Cycler is a slideshow/carousel MooTools plugin.
+It uses CSS 3 transitions with a fallback to Fx.Morph for older browsers.

 ![Screenshot](https://github.com/korx/Korx.Cycler/raw/master/Graphics/screenshot.jpg)